Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Settings

 \subsection{Experimental Setting}

-To conduct experiments, we use TensorFlow and Scikit-learn frameworks \cite{scikit-learn}.
-Next, Min-Max normalization is used for all datasets.
-Similar to \cite{BTAE}, \cite{TVAE} \cite{CTVAE}, we also use the grid search to tune the hyper-parameters of four classifiers, e.g., LR, SVM, DT, and RF, as shown in Table \ref{tab:grid_search_params}.
-For all neural network models, the ADAM optimization algorithm is utilized to train the models \cite{kingma2017adam}.
-The numbers of batch size, epoch, and learning rate are $ 100 $, $ 3000 $, and $10 ^{-4}$, respectively.
-In addition, we choose the Glorot algorithm \cite{glorot2010} to initialize the values of weights and bias, and the Tanh active function is used to implement these neural network layers.
-To robust performance of neural network models, the output layer of the neural network is applied to Relu active function \cite{twoActiveFun}, which can support surpass the ``vanishing gradient problem" of Sigmoid and Tanh active functions, and ``Dying ReLU" problem of the Relu active function.
-Next, we present the neural network architecture of MIAE in Table \ref{tab:network_params}.
-The numbers of sub-encoders of the MIAE are equal to the numbers of sub-datasets.
-In addition, the number of neurons for the hidden layers of the Decoder is the sum of the neurons of the hidden layers of the sub-encoders.
-For example, the number of neurons of the hidden layer $h4$ in the IDS2017 dataset is $ 30 $, which is equal to $10 +10 + 10$ from three hidden layers ($h2$) of three sub-encoders.
-For AE, VAE, $\beta$-VAE, VQ-VAE, SAE, FAE-RL, the number of neurons in the bottleneck layer is equal to $\sqrt{d_{\textbf{x}^{(i)}}}$, where $d_{\textbf{x}^{(i)}}$ is the dimensionality of the input $\textbf{x}^{(i)}$ \cite{CTVAE}.
-Regarding MIMOCAE and MultiMAE, the number of branches and the number of neurons of the sub-encoders are designed the same as those of MIAE.
-The sub-decoders of MIMOCAE and MultiMAE are symmetric to their sub-encoders.
-To enhance the accuracy of MIMOCAE on tabular datasets, we design a feedforward neural network instead of a convolutional neural network.
+To conduct experiments, we use TensorFlow and Scikit-learn frameworks.
+Min-Max normalization is applied to all datasets.
+Similar to \cite{BTAE}, \cite{TVAE}, and \cite{CTVAE}, we use grid search to tune the hyperparameters of four classifiers: LR, SVM, DT, and RF, as shown in Table \ref{tab:grid_search_params}.
+For all neural network models, the ADAM optimization Algorithm is utilized for training.
+The batch size, epoch, and learning rate are set to $100$, $3000$, and $10^{-4}$, respectively.
+We use the Glorot Algorithm to initialize the weights and biases, and the Tanh activation function for the neural network layers.
+To enhance the performance of the neural network models, the output layer applies the ReLU activation function \cite{twoActiveFun}, which helps mitigate the ``vanishing gradient problem" associated with Sigmoid and Tanh functions, as well as the ``Dying ReLU" issue with the ReLU function.